Kawa-oneechan/Asspull3X-roms/readme.md

 * *Farah Furcett* character named by Screwtape.
 * Snake game ported from [an implementation by Jason Kruse](https://github.com/mnisjk/snake).
 * Tetris game ported from [an implementation by Marco Lucidi](https://github.com/MarcoLucidi01/tetris_clone).
+* IMF player based on work by K1n9 Duk3.